jaydeepamcodr/liasonpay-docs/docs/interactive-tools/api-explorer.md

 sidebar_position: 3
 ---

+import OpenApiExplorer from '@site/src/components/OpenApiExplorer';
+import { ApiBaseUrl, ExampleApiKey } from '@site/src/components/DynamicValues';

-# OpenAPI Explorer
+# API Explorer

-The LiasonPay OpenAPI Explorer provides an interactive interface for exploring our API using the OpenAPI (formerly Swagger) specification.
+The LiasonPay API Explorer provides an interactive interface for exploring our API using the OpenAPI (formerly Swagger) specification.
 This page explains how to use the explorer and its features.

-## What is the OpenAPI Explorer?
+## What is the API Explorer?

-The OpenAPI Explorer is an interactive documentation tool that allows you to:
+The API Explorer is an interactive documentation tool based on the OpenAPI specification that allows you to:

 1. Browse all available API endpoints
 2. See detailed parameter descriptions